Frozen Pumpkin Dog Treat Recipe

 Note: This recipe makes approximately 40 small-sized treats

 1 teaspoon of honey

 1. Put your banana into a blender and puree until it is a smooth paste.

-2. Add the yogurt, the pumpkin puree, the mushed banana and the honey to a large bowl.
-Get out your best mixing spoon and stir until the ingredients are throughly combined.
+2. Add the yogurt, the pumpkin puree, the mashed banana, and the honey to a large bowl.
+Get out your best mixing spoon and stir until the ingredients are thoroughly combined.

 4. Place the trays in your freezer and let them freeze overnight until the treats are completely rock solid.

 Note: When choosing your canned pumpkin, only use plain canned pumpkin.
 It should not be pumpkin pie filling, and there should not be any added ingredients.
 You just want pure pumpkin puree in a can.
 Pumpkin pie mix can contain excess sugar and other ingredients that won’t mix well in your pup’s tummy.

 Did you know that pumpkin could serve as a nutritious and beneficial addition to your dog’s diet?
 It’s true!
 Pumpkin isn’t just a traditional Halloween decoration or traditional holiday pie filling.
 It’s also something that could help improve your pup’s health!

 First off, pumpkin can help balance any canine’s digestive system.
 It is an excellent source of natural fiber, so it could help keep your dog more regular if he is dealing with constipation.
 However, at the same time, pumpkin can even help pooches that are suffering from diarrhea.
 How great is that?!
 This massive orange fruit is a one-stop-shop for helping out your dog’s digestional tract.
 Since you are the one responsible for cleaning up his messes, it’s not a bad idea to have some pumpkin in your pantry in case of emergency (not to mention so that you can make these tasty treats whenever possible).